fastify/json-schema-ref-resolver/README.md

 #### derefSchema(schemaId)

 Dereferences all references in the schema.
-All dependency also will be dereferenced.
+All dependencies will also be dereferenced.
 If schema with the specified id is not found, an error will be thrown.

 - `schemaId` __\<string\>__ - schema id of the schema to dereference.